TheRyanMiller/theryanmiller.github.io/_posts/2020-04-14-Creating-you-own-certificate-authority.md

 ---

 ### Setting up a development environment with valid HTTPS certs
-I have been getting familiarized with PKI and certificate processes through some activities at work recently and decided I wanted to see how hard it'd be to implement my own Certificate Authority, and enforce https traffic for my projects on my local develo.
-Also, since I plan on running my [Crypto-bot](https://github.com/TheRyanMiller/crypto-bot) server live on my home network soon, it would be smart of me to make sure all traffic to/from those APIs is encrpted.
+I have been getting familiarized with PKI and certificate processes through some activities at work recently and decided I wanted to see how hard it'd be to implement my own Certificate Authority, and enforce https traffic for my projects on my local development machine.
+Also, since I plan on running my [Crypto-bot](https://github.com/TheRyanMiller/crypto-bot) server live on my home network soon, it would be smart of me to make sure all traffic to/from those APIs is encrypted, and using certs that are trusted by my users' operating systems and browsers.
 So I decided my experiment here would be to get local certs setup to enforce https on both my React web app and node back-end.
 If my browsers (Chrome, FIrefox, and Postman) all verify my certs and the app functionality all works, then I'll know I was successful.

 ### Starting Create React App with HTTPS enabled
 First, let's configure our React app to startup with https enabled.
 I'm running on Windows, so the command is a little different, but to do this, simply update your `start` script in `package.json` to the following: